 3 Choke “On” – Apply choke or use the primer bulb to enrich the fuel ratio for a smooth cold start.

-Primer bulb style choke, simply press 3 times before pulling the cord.
+Primer bulb style choke; simply press three times before pulling the cord.

-Mowers may have a manual, auto or primer type choke.
-Too much choke will flood a mower, so if your engine won’t start on the 3rd pull, turn choke off and try again.
+Mowers may have a manual, auto, or primer-type choke.
+Too much choke will flood a mower, so if your engine won’t start on the 3rd pull, turn the choke off and try again.

 Bad Gas Causes Most Problems

-I use Sta-bil gas treatment at the end of the season, it eliminates carburetor gumming and also cleans the fuel system.
-You simply mix 1 ounce of stabilizer to 2.5 gallons of gas, and you can use it in all gas powered kit including 2 stroke engines.
+I use Sta-bil gas treatment at the end of the season; it eliminates carburetor gumming and also cleans the fuel system.
+You simply mix 1 ounce of stabilizer with 2.5 gallons of gas, and you can use it in all gas-powered kit including 2-stroke engines.

-Recommended Gas – Small engine manufacturers recommend regular gas or e10, but e15, e85 are not good for your small engine.
+Recommended Gas – Small engine manufacturers recommend regular gas or e10, but e15 and e85 are not good for your small engine.

 Lets Dig A Little Deeper

-The lawn mower engine is a wonderfully simple motor, they are very reliable and major mechanical failures are rare.
-To run, it needs three things, fuel/air mix, good spark and compression.
+The lawnmower engine is a wonderfully simple motor, they are very reliable, and major mechanical failures are rare.
+To run, it needs three things, fuel/air mix, good spark, and compression.
 Technically it needs a bit more than that, but you get the idea.
-One of the three ingredients are missing and so now we must run some tests to find out which one.
+One of the three ingredients is missing, and so now we must run some tests to find out which one.

-1 – Remove air filter cover and air filter, some will be fixed on with screws or wing nuts, others will just pull off.
+1 – Remove the air filter cover and air filter; some will be fixed on with screws or wing nuts, and others will just pull off.

-2 – Get some fresh gas into your carburetor as per guide pic, i tilt the mower over a little.
+2 – Get some fresh gas into your carburetor as per the guide pic; I tilt the mower over a little.

 If you can’t get gas to flow into the carburetor, remove the spark plug and use a funnel to get about a cap full of gas into the cylinder before replacing the spark plug ad wire.